 Format Fractions

-The field is pretty full of tips and techniques for entering formatted fraction symbols in a Word document or applying formatting to pre-existing plain text fractions in your documents.
+This Microsoft Word Tips & Microsoft Word Help page simply adds to the field of tips and techniques for entering formatted fraction symbols in a Word document or applying formatting to pre-existing plain text fractions in your documents.

-Suzanne Barnhill has addressed most of the methods in detail in her Word MVP FAQ article at: Create Fraction
+Word MVP Suzanne Barnhill has addressed most of the methods in detail in her Word FAQ article at: Create Fraction

-Word MVP Graham Mayor has posted a very effective macro for converting plain text fractions like "1/5" into a formatted fraction like 1/5 in his website article: Create a fraction
+Word MVP Graham Mayor has posted a very effective macro for converting plain text fractions like "1/5" into a formatted fraction like 1/5 in his article: Create a Fraction

-This Tips Page refines the macro referenced in Suzanne's article.
+This Tips page refines the macro referenced in Suzanne's article.
 It expands the scope to include fractions involving variables (e.g., x/y) and variable expressions (e.g., 12a/4b).
-The graphic below illustrates how some example Word text will be processed using the macro:
+The following illustrates how some example Word text will be processed using the macro:

 Public Sub FractionFormatter()